Nazar-Pichak/SimpleGame/README.md

 Useful link for beginners is an [online course](https://letpy.com/) to start learn this language.

 ## Features
 - So far it can works only on Windows system.
+- The ```output``` folder contains recompiled .py file into .exe file.
 - The basis of the project is .exe file extension.
 - The most important thing it is converting python-file into executable-file with a library 'auto-py-to-exe' from [PyPi](https://pypi.org/).
 ## Online playing